DevExpress-Examples/asp-net-web-forms-page-control-create-a-wizard/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3050/)**
 <!-- run online end -->

 This example demonstrates how to use the [Page Control](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPageControl) to create a wizard.
 Each step of the wizard is a [tab page](https://docs.devexpress.com/AspNet/DevExpress.Web.TabPage) that displays various editors.
 Click the **Next** button at the bottom of the current page to go to the next step.
-Click a tab to navigate to the corresponding step.
+Click the **Personal**, **Date**, or **Contact** tab to navigate to the corresponding step.

 ![Create a Wizard](create-a-wizard.png)